FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Workpiece
 ~~~~~~~~~~~~~~~~~~~~~~~

-Under the menu bar of "Initial" -> "Base" -> "Coordinate", click "Workpiece" to enter the workpiece coordinates interface.
+Under the menu bar of "Initial" -> "Base", click "Workpiece" to enter the workpiece coordinates interface.
 Workpiece coordinates can realize the modification, clearing and application of workpiece coordinates.
 There are 15 numbers in the drop-down list of the workpiece coordinate system, select the corresponding coordinate system (wobjcoord0~
 wobjcoord14), and then the corresponding coordinate value will be displayed in the "Coordinate System Coordinates" below.
 After selecting a certain coordinate system, click the "Apply" button, and the currently used workpiece coordinate system will change to the selected coordinates, as shown in figure below.

 .. image:: base/006.png
    :width: 4in
    :align: center

-.. centered:: Figure 6.1-6 Set workpiece coordinates
+.. centered:: Figure 6.2‑6 Set workpiece coordinates

 The workpiece coordinate system is generally calibrated based on the tool, and the workpiece coordinate system needs to be established on the basis of the established tool coordinate system.
 Click "Modify" to reset the workpiece coordinate system of the number according to the prompt.
 Fix the workpiece and select the calibration method "origin-X-axis-Z-axis" or "origin-X-axis-XY+plane".
 The selection of the first two points of the two calibration methods is the same, and the third point is different.
 One method is to calibrate the Z direction of the workpiece coordinate system, and the second method is to calibrate a point on the XY+ plane, just calibrate according to the diagram.
 Click the Calculate button to calculate the workpiece pose.
 If you need to reset it, click Cancel and press the Modify button to re-create the workpiece coordinate system.